dbnetsoft/RaceResultExchangeDocumentation/docs/usage/usage.md

 ### Walkthrough

-1. Tick the toggle button and set it to ìSync Onî ñ with this enabled, changes in the photofinish file are automatically synced
+1. Tick the toggle button and set it to ‚ÄúSync On‚Äù ‚Äì with this enabled, changes in the photofinish file are automatically synced
-2. Click on the ìLoad Photofinishî button and select the results file from the photofinish software
+2. Click on the ‚ÄúLoad Photofinish‚Äù button and select the results file from the photofinish software
-3. The contents of the file are automatically pushed to Race Result and you should see the exact same results to the right If you want to not auto sync you can manually click the ìPush Resultsî buttons in the middle to sync once.
+3. The contents of the file are automatically pushed to Race Result and you should see the exact same results to the right If you want to not auto sync you can manually click the ‚ÄúPush Results‚Äù buttons in the middle to sync once.

 ## Photofinish Socket Sync